 Jesus has sure been in the public eye lately.
-With Mel Gibson's The Passion of the Christ and last year's The Gospel of John, not to mention the recent airing of Judas on television, people are getting a heavy dose of mankind's Savior.
-With the coming of spring, we are guaranteed a round of movies and documentaries on the life, death, and resurrection of Jesus of Nazareth, from The Greatest Story Ever Told to His life story on The Biography Channel.
+With Mel Gibson's The Passion of the Christ and the recent The Gospel of John, not to mention the airing of Judas on television, people are getting a heavy dose of mankind's Savior.
+When spring approaches, we are guaranteed a round of movies and documentaries on the life, death, and resurrection of Jesus of Nazareth, from The Greatest Story Ever Told to His life story on The Biography Channel.
 But are we getting the truth?

 Some, like Pilate, might answer, "What is truth?"
 (John 18:38), skeptically implying either that truth is in the eye of the beholder or that it does not exist.
 This is where our postmodern, ultra-tolerant society has taken us.
 While most people clamor that they want to get to the truth or that they are searching for the truth, real truth-seekers are quite rare.
 Others are willing to make compromises along the way—predominantly with the prevailing cultural biases—to ease their way, but those who genuinely pursue the truth continue on their quest despite the costs and no matter where it leads.